 BLHeli_S firmware is the second generation of the BLHeli firmware, developed specifically for ESCs with faster 8-bit “Busybee” processors.
 This post explains how to connect, flash, and configure BLHeli_S ESCs: https://oscarliang.com/connect-flash-blheli-s-esc/

 While the official BLHeli_S firmware is no longer being updated (as development focus shifted to the newer BLHeli_32), custom firmware has emerged to support hardware that comes with BLHeli_S, offering cutting-edge features and performance comparable to the latest and more expensive BLHeli_32 ESCs.
-A notable example is Bluejay, and I highly recommend updating your BLHeli_S ESC with Bluejay for optimal performance.
+A notable example is Bluejay, and I highly recommend flashing your BLHeli_S ESC to Bluejay for optimal performance.
 Here’s a comprehensive tutorial on how to flash Bluejay: https://oscarliang.com/bluejay-blheli-s/

 BLHeli_32